YAJATapps/scRNA-seq/README.md

 Comparison of Deep Learning and PCA analysis for dimensionality reduction of scRNA-seq data

-This project will use three algorithms:
+This project will use two algorithms:

-- OnlinePCA
+- OnlinePCA (for PCA)
-- scvis
+- scvis (for Deep learning)
-- AENN